9 Best Bandsaw Blades in 2023: Reviews & Top Picks

 No matter the style, it’s crucial to use a pitch appropriate for the thickness of the material you’re cutting.
 With too few teeth, there could be a point where the blades don’t meet the cut and straddle it instead.
 The interrupted contact with the material can cause blades to break prematurely.
 With too many teeth, it can bind and clog.
 Blades with 12–14 TPI are generally good middle-of-the-road options for multi-purpose cutting.

 There are several bandsaw blade sets, which refer to how the teeth alternate down the blade.
 One of the most common is the raker set, where the first tooth sets to the left, the second sets to the right, and the third is straight.
 These are general-use sets for uniform materials and contour cutting.

 You’ll also find wavy sets, which are fit for cutting thin metal sections like piping and tubes, and alternating tooth sets similar to the raker but without the centered tooth.
 It’s crucial to pay attention to the set, as it can affect the kerf and substantially affect the amount of wood waste.

 Another crucial consideration for your bandsaw project is the blade tooth type.
 Depending on what you’re cutting and how you need to cut it, you will choose one of three general styles:

-There are several types of bandsaw blade constructions, each one having its ideal use.
+There are several bandsaw blade constructions, each with its ideal use.
 Carbon steel blades are some of the most common and cost-effective options for numerous materials, including wood, plastic, and non-ferrous metals.
-You’ll need to upgrade to either a bimetal or carbide blade for more heavy-duty materials, like steel and metal tubing.
+You’ll need to upgrade to a bimetal or carbide blade for more heavy-duty materials, like steel and metal tubing.